Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 });
 ```

-### 8.2.2 Get alarm messages for a single device
+### 8.2.2 Get alarm messages of a single device
 ```
 【description】
-Get alarm messages for a single device
+Get alarm messages of a single device

 [Function call]
 / **